Octal450/MD-80/FAQ.md

 The simulation is so complex that there is no support for starting it in mid-air.
 Therefore, please make sure that you start it on the ground, powering it up appropriately.

-In case that you want to practice landing, it might be better to fly to your destination and by doing it by landing and performing a missed approach (like real pilots do).
+In case that you want to practice landing, it might be better to fly to your destination, landing, and performing a missed approach (like real pilots do).

 ### Q. Error Code: 0x247 appears.
 Why?